WeAreAcademy/academy-react-ts-starter-vite/README.md

 If you already have it installed you may have to reload vscode after you've made the .eslintrc (or at least run the command `developer:reload window` or `ESLint: Restart ESLint Server`), before the editor shows you linting problems.

-Vite will not show the linting errors in the browser, rather in the dev console output.
+Vite will not show the linting errors in the browser unless they're error level.
+You can see warnings in the dev console output.

-You may have to cause the offending file to be loaded/reloaded before the linting error is emitted.
+(You may have to cause the offending file to be loaded/reloaded before the linting error is emitted.)

 ## Testing Setup